 The School of Political Studies located in the Faculty of Social Science offers graduate programs leading to the Master of Arts (MA) and the Doctor of Philosophy (PhD) degrees in Public Administration.

-The main objective of the master’s program is to provide students with leading edge theoretical and conceptual knowledge to enable them to understand and analyze public administration, as well as equipping them with the know-how and skills necessary for success in a constantly changing organizational environment.
+The main objective of the master programs is to provide students with leading-edge theoretical and conceptual knowledge to enable them to understand and analyze public administration, as well as equipping them with the know-how and skills necessary for success in a constantly changing organizational environment.
 Emphasis is placed on the development of research skills.

-The program offers two fields or concentrations in public administration: public management and public policy.
+The programs offer two fields or concentrations in public administration: public management and public policy.
 These fields are not mutually exclusive, but constitute the two main components of public administration studies.

 The MA program is offered both full- and part-time, whereas the PhD program is offered full-time only.
 The programs are offered in French and English and the use of both languages is encouraged.
 Students can choose the master’s with thesis or the master’s with research paper.

 Public Administration is a participating unit in the collaborative programs in Women’s Studies and in Environmental Sustainability (at the master's level).
 For more information on this program, see Admission.